munificent/craftinginterpreters/book/parsing-expressions.md

 need to add a little error handling.
 As the parser descends through the parsing methods for each grammar rule, it eventually hits `primary()`.
 If none of the cases in there match, it means we are sitting on a token that can't start an expression.
-We handle that error too:
+We need to handle that error too:

 ^code primary-error (5 before, 1 after)

-All that remains in the parser is to define an entrypoint method to kick it off.
+With that, all that remains in the parser is to define an entrypoint method to kick it off.
 It's called, naturally enough, `parse()`:

 ^code parse

-We'll redo this later when we add statements to the language.
+We'll revisit this method later when we add statements to the language.
 For now, it parses a single expression and returns it.
 We also have some temporary code to exit out of panic mode.
 Syntax error recovery is the parser's job, so we don't want the ParseError exception to escape into the rest of the interpreter.

 When a syntax error does occur, this method returns `null`.
 That's OK.
 The parser promises not to crash or hang on invalid syntax, but it doesn't promise